BYossarian/just-this-once/README.md

 Just-this-once exposes 5 functions: `generateHOTP`, `verifyHOTP`, `generateTOTP`, `verifyTOTP`, and `generateSecret`.

+### Secrets

+`generateHOTP`, `verifyHOTP`, `generateTOTP`, and `verifyTOTP` all require a secret in order to generate/verify passcodes.
+The secret can be passed in as either a Buffer or an encoded string.
+The accepted encodings are 'base32', 'urlsafe-base64', 'base64', or 'hex'.
+The specific encoding used can be specified in the optional options object (see below), and the default is 'base32'.

 ### Options

-`generateHOTP`, `verifyHOTP`, `generateTOTP`, and `verifyTOTP` all accept an optional `options` object as described below.
+`generateHOTP`, `verifyHOTP`, `generateTOTP`, and `verifyTOTP` all accept an optional `options` object.
 All fields in the options object are optional; and the defaults match those used by most popular implementations including Google Authenticator.

+NB: All times passed into the TOTP functions should be numbers expressed in milliseconds.

 ```
 {